 - 6.2.1.2 The normal workload for full-time faculty in the Library and Instructional Support and Counseling and Consultation Departments shall be forty (40) hours per week, with specific work schedules determined by the department head or dean after consultation with the faculty member.
-LIS and Counseling and Consultation faculty shall also engage in appropriate service, scholarship and professional development activities as identified in departmental bylaws. - 6.2.1.3 In the case of faculty members who are assigned combined instructional and non-instructional responsibilities, an appropriate proration shall be made consistent with Sections 6.2.1.1 and 6.2.1.2. - 6.2.1.4 There shall be no fixed scheduling of the times which faculty members shall be required to discharge the faculty members' professional responsibilities, except as provided in Section 6.4 and except as required by scheduled class assignments and the fixed scheduling of other events which faculty members are required to attend by this Agreement. - 6.2.1.4.1 No faculty assignments which span more than twelve (12) hours in a single day may be made unless mutually agreed to by the department head and the faculty member. - 6.2.1.4.2 No faculty assignments which exceed five (5) days per week may be made unless mutually agreed to by the department head and the faculty member. - 6.3 Instructional Responsibilities - 6.3.1 Learning objectives, course requirements, and the testing methods and criteria to be used in grading shall be communicated to students by means of a syllabus at the beginning of each semester (or session).
-In accordance with Higher Learning Commission Revised Criteria for Accreditation (3.A.3), syllabuses shall be designed to ensure that "program quality and learning goals are consistent across all modes of delivery and all locations".
-Syllabuses for online courses therefore shall include provisions ensuring that instructional contact and methods are equivalent in scope to comparable face-to-face courses.
-Copies of syllabuses shall be on file in the department office. - 6.3.2 Students shall be provided timely appraisal of their own progress in each course and shall be provided an opportunity to review all written work on which they have received grades (including final exams which shall be retained by the instructor for one (1) year). - 6.3.2.1 All student-initiated appeals of grades shall follow the procedure described in the Northern Michigan University Student Handbook. - 6.3.3 Faculty shall meet their assigned classes at their scheduled times for the entire period and for the full length of the semester.
+LIS and Counseling and Consultation faculty shall also engage in appropriate service, scholarship and professional development activities as identified in departmental bylaws. - 6.2.1.3 In the case of faculty members who are assigned combined instructional and noninstructional responsibilities, an appropriate proration shall be made consistent with Sections 6.2.1.1 and 6.2.1.2. - 6.2.1.4 There shall be no fixed scheduling of the times which faculty members shall be required to discharge the faculty members' professional responsibilities, except as provided in Section 6.4 and except as required by scheduled class assignments and the fixed scheduling of other events which faculty members are required to attend by this Agreement. - 6.3 Instructional Responsibilities - 6.3.1 Learning objectives, course requirements, and the testing methods and criteria to be used in grading shall be communicated to students by means of a syllabus at the beginning of each semester (or session).
+In accordance with Higher Learning Commission Revised Criteria for Accreditation (effective Fall 2020), syllabuses shall be designed to ensure that "program quality and learning goals are consistent across all modes of delivery and all locations" (3.A.3).
+Syllabuses for online courses therefore shall include provisions ensuring that instructional contact and methods are equivalent in scope to comparable face-to- face courses.
+Copies of syllabuses shall be on file in the department office. - 6.3.2 Students shall be provided timely appraisal of the students' progress in each course and shall be provided an opportunity to review all written work on which they have received grades (including final exams which shall be retained by the instructor for one [1] year). - 6.3.2.1 All student-initiated appeals of grades shall follow the procedure described in the Northern Michigan University Student Handbook. - 6.3.3 Faculty shall meet their assigned classes at their scheduled times for the entire period and for the full length of the semester.
 Any change in time or location of a scheduled class must have prior approval of the department head, and the faculty member is expected to give students timely notification of the change.
 Allowances will be made for emergency situations. - 6.4 Academic Advising, Registration, and Student Consultation Responsibilities - 6.4.1 Full-time faculty shall have advising responsibilities in the week before the beginning of classes and during the semester (or session, if applicable), including advance registration periods. - 6.4.2 Faculty recognize that being available for consultation with students is essential for student learning and hence an important responsibility.
 Faculty will be available for consultation with students via posted office hours, individually arranged consultations and electronic communications for one hour per week for each credit of teaching load up to 12.
-Faculty will be available for a minimum of one-third of these in their offices, laboratories or a professional location approved by the department head.
+Faculty will be available for a minimum of one-third of these in their offices, laboratories or a professional location approved by the department head. - 6.5 Service Responsibilities - 6.5.1 All full-time faculty shall have departmental committee responsibilities and shall participate in at least one (1) commencement exercise each academic year.
+All tenured and tenure earning faculty shall have college or University-wide committee responsibilities.